DOAJ/doaj/cms/pages/docs/faq.md

   - Whether the error happened once or repeatedly
   - Whether you are uploading DOAJ or Crossref XML
   - Whether you are uploading a file or uploading from a link
-  - The exact error message as it appears in the “Notes” column of the [History of uploads section](/publisher/uploadfile), including the detail under the 'show error details' link.
+  - The exact error message shown in the 'Notes' column of the [History of uploads section](/publisher/uploadfile), including the detail under the 'show error details' link.
   - A screenshot of the error message with the 'show error details' link expanded.
   - The DOAJ account ID that you are logged in with
   - The file(s) you had problems with